urme-b/PulseShift/README.md

 ## Contributing

-- Setup, test, and reproduction steps — [CONTRIBUTING.md](CONTRIBUTING.md)
+- Setup, test, and reproduction steps: [CONTRIBUTING.md](CONTRIBUTING.md)
 - Participation is governed by the [Code of Conduct](CODE_OF_CONDUCT.md)
 - Vulnerabilities go through the [security policy](SECURITY.md)